gairolarnav/Bunk-Manager/README.md

 - **CSS** — dark mode by default, smooth animations, no framework
 - **JavaScript** — vanilla, zero dependencies, zero drama

-Three files, one image, and that's the whole app.
+Three files, a couple of images, and that's the whole app.

 ## What's in the folder